pavani05cs/BROSWEEASE/README.md

 ---

+## 🤔 Problem Understanding
+- Users need more than basic web scraping; they want an agent that understands natural language instructions.
+- Existing tools often break when website layouts change, causing unreliable automation.
+- Lack of transparency in current solutions makes it hard for users to trust results.
+- Real-time feedback and explainable reasoning are missing in most web automation tools.
+- There is a demand for resilient, local-first solutions that empower users with control and understanding.

 ---

-## 📝 Problem Statements Chosen

-1. **Web Automation Resilience:**
+## 🦄 Uniqueness of the Solution
+- Uses local LLM-powered planning for privacy and explainability.
-   - Need for a tool that can autonomously browse the web, extract structured information, and adapt to changing website layouts without breaking.
+- Employs self-healing browser automation that adapts to changing website layouts.
-2. **Transparent, Local Reasoning:**
-   - Users want to understand and trust how results are derived, with all planning and reasoning happening locally and logs available for every step.
+- Provides live progress updates and transparent logs for every action taken.
+- Delivers structured, side-by-side comparisons and actionable insights, not just raw data.
+- All logic runs locally, ensuring user data privacy and full transparency.
+- Caching and retry mechanisms make repeated queries instant and robust against errors.

+---
 ---

 ## 🚀 Detailed Proposal & Prototype Plan